Jewel in the regeneration crown for South Wales

 The nature of the project meant a Category B 'fit-out' delivery for two of the three buildings was added part-way through the build process, adding some complexity to delivering the project.
 Collaborating with the sub-contractor, our digital teams co-ordinated a sequencing design that minimised the need for any abortive re-work, smoothly facilitating the installation of equipment on site.

 “ It was a really good customer experience, the team delivered, they did an excellent job … other colleagues in the council are astounded with the quality of the end product. ”

 Director of Corporate Estates at Rhondda Cynon Taf County Borough Council

 The site presented a raft of challenges for our civil, structural, and geo-environmental engineers, including its position, many former uses and neighbouring sites.

-The first challenge was to deal with the 16,000 cubic metres of material left on site from demolition of the previous building.
-Our team aided the client in developing an enabling works package to completely reprocess and reuse this material during construction, rather than send it to landfill.
+The first challenge was dealing with the 16,000 cubic metres of material left on site from demolition of the previous building.
+Our team developed an enabling works package to completely reprocess and reuse this material during construction, avoiding it being sent to landfill.

-The distinctive curved walls of Building C needed to be carefully engineered, utilizing a steel skeletal frame, over-clad with precision engineered timber panels utilizing laminated veneer lumber.
+The distinctive curved walls of the Community Hub building needed to be carefully engineered, utilising a steel skeletal frame, over-clad with precision engineered timber panels utilizing laminated veneer lumber.
 The internal structure of the building also required careful design solutions, and as the gym and activity studio is situated above the library, managing vibration and acoustic control in long span (up to 15m) steel beams was a significant challenge.